testcookbook/testcookbook.github.io/book/web_testing/ruby/cucumber-ruby-watir-selenium.markdown

   - step_definitions
 {% endhighlight %}

 Once you have created your directory structure you will need to create a Gemfile.
 If you are unfamiliar with Ruby a Gemfile holds the names and versions of packages that can be downloaded to allow your project to work.

 <div class="w3-card">
     <header class="w3-container w3-blue">
-      <h4>Gemfile</h4>
+      {% include fileIcon.html %}
+      Gemfile
     </header>

     <div class="w3-container">
 {% highlight ruby %}
 source 'https://rubygems.org'